ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 ![EER Diagram_v0 1](https://github.com/ananyamudunuri/DATA-225-Lab2-Group2/assets/42118282/03b2696c-5edc-4152-8f49-a0745faf15dc)

 In Lab1 we designed 8 normalised tables and defined their cardinalities.
 However, for NoSQL database we will be designing denormalised tables/Collections.
-Primarily, we have deisgned two Collections:
+Primarily, we have deisgned two Collections for Lab2 analysis:
-  -

 ####   CompanyJobDetail : This collection is for all the job requirements from different companies.

        -  Document Structure of this collection is designed from JOB table schema created in Lab1 along with Company table schema.